 The records then listed are the last known for each site.
 Unlike many county Rare Plant Registers, 10km records have not generally been omitted where these are the most recent records for a site or area.
-This is due to the fact (also discussed above) that recorders in Ayrshire prior to 2000 (and some even later) tended not to use OS Grid references at all - only site/location names.
+This is due to the fact (also discussed above) that recorders in Ayrshire prior to 2000 (and some even later) tended not to use OS Grid references at all only site/location names.
 And it is not always easy to assign even a tetrad reference to a named location.
 Furthermore, many records prior to 2000 are only known to exist on the hectad checklists prepared for publication in the New Atlas of 2002, with no further details appearing in the recorders' notebooks that accompany these lists.
 In these cases, even the precise location(s) and recorder(s) are not currently known with any certainty.
 Recently however, most rare and scare species have been recorded at much finer resolution.
 Site names, as far as they are known, are given in all cases to assist in providing an overall picture.

-Records within tables are sorted by hectad (10km square), then by grid reference, then by recorder.
+Records within tables are sorted by hectad (10km square), then by grid reference.
 Recorder names are provided where known and further information on sources is also available from the author in many cases.
-Please note however, that due to the number of instances where the most recent record for a taxon continues to be an undetailed 1987-1999 date class record from the New Atlas project for which no recorder is noted (again see the discussion given above), in all but the first occurrence of this nature, this fact is noted by an asterisk - \ in the 'Recorder' column of the table.
+Please note however that due to a number of instances where the most recent record for a taxon continues to be an undetailed 1987-1999 date class record from the New Atlas project for which no recorder is noted (again see the discussion given above) this fact is noted by an asterisk - '' - in the 'Recorder' column of the table.